The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below:

 The Group makes an assessment of the objective of a business model in which an asset is held at a portfolio level because this best reflects the way the business is managed and information is provided to management.
 The information considered includes:

 - the stated policies and objectives for the portfolio and the operation of those policies in practice.
 In particular, whether management’s strategy focuses on earning contractual profit revenue, maintaining a particular profit rate profile, matching the duration of the financial assets to the duration of the liabilities that are funding those assets or realising cash flows through the sale of the assets;

-- how the performance of the portfolio is evaluated and reported to the Bank’s management;
+- how the performance of the portfolio is evaluated and reported to the Group’s management;

 - the risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed;